ScratchAddons/website-v2/content/docs/policies/security.md

 ## Supported Versions

-Scratch Addons should not have any security issues in its most recent version, found in the Chrome Web Store and Addons for Firefox.
+Scratch Addons should not have any security issues in its most recent version, found in the Chrome Web Store, Add-ons for Firefox and Microsoft Edge Add-ons.

-We only officially support the most recent stable versions of Chrome and Firefox.
+We only officially support the most recent stable versions of Chrome, Firefox and Edge.
 However, if you found a vulnerability that only occurs if using an old browser version, please report it (see below).

 ## Reporting a Vulnerability